3 Unexpected Challenges of Raising High School Students (and How to Solve Them)

 Here’s what you should know:

 Generations of parents have used curfews and penalties to discipline teens.
-You may ground them, take their phones or reduce their monthly allowance.
+You may ground them, take their phones or reduce their monthly allowance, but be reasonable.

 Research shows that authoritarian parenting styles may cause “teens to act out.”
 Defiant teens might sneak off to parties, hide report cards, and skip school to take control over their life.
 They also tend to become more reckless than peers raised by liberal parents.
-That’s because they are acting without guidance.
-It can lead to serious trouble when your adolescent falls into bad company.
+On the other hand, the most mature students, often the ones who are the highest academic achievers, come from families with stricter parenting.
+What’s the solution: be strict, consistent, and reasonable.

 Parenting Tip: Build Boundaries Based on Trust and Unconditional Love